MissVeronica/UM-Events-Trace-Log/README.md

 2. User ID
 3. User Name
 4. Status
-5. Redirect URL
+5. Redirect URL / Nonce values
 6. By
 7. Code
 8. Priority Role
 9. WP Roles

-Reload the page with the shortcode to follow actual redirects.
+Reload the page with the shortcode to list actual redirects and nonce values.

 ## Installation
 Install by downloading the ZIP file and install as a new Plugin,

 which you upload in WordPress -> Plugins -> Add New -> Upload Plugin.

-Activate the Plugin: Ultimate Member - Redirect Login Log
+Activate the Plugin: Ultimate Member - Redirect Login and Nonce Trace Log

+Settings at UM Settings -> Misc

+1. Redirect Login/Nonce Log User ID's
+2. Redirect Login/Nonce Log max number of log entries